Start here

 Start with the biggest drag

-You do not have to overhaul the whole business to feel relief.
+You don't have to overhaul the whole business to feel relief.

-The most effective next step is usually to tighten the one friction point the team feels every week, then build from there.
+The most effective next step is usually to tighten the one thing the team feels every week, then build from there.

 Use this page as your hub